 What information we will hold on your child

 When you sign your child up for a BUFCCF course, we collect the following information from you about your child: name, date of birth, gender, name of school, ethnicity, GP name / surgery and address, and medical information.
-We will also store information on photography and video consent.
+We will also store information on marketing, photography and video consent.
 During BUFCCF courses, we will also need to record attendance using a register.
-This information is stored on our password protected and secure Booking Bug and Upshot accounts.
+This information is stored on our password protected and secure Website, Coordinate Sport and Coacha accounts.

 How we will use it